cjbottaro/tempest/README.md

 The main goal of Tempest is ease of use; it ships with "a standard library of processors".
-A lot of topologies can be built without any custom processor definitions (including the README example and all examples in `examples/`), just use the processors in `Tempest.ProcessorLib`.
+A lot of topologies can be built without any custom processor definitions (including the README example everything in the `examples/` dir), just use the processors in `Tempest.ProcessorLib`.

 ## Goals (TODOs)